Concentration

 The concept of concentration can be illustrated by sitting in a lawn chair under a summer sun.
 One can remain in the sun's rays for many minutes with no ill effects.
 This is because the sun's rays are diffused over a wide area.

-But position a magnifying glass so those same rays are focused on your arm and you can't stand more than a second of the concentrated rays!
+But position a magnifying glass so those same rays are focused on your arm and you can't stand more than a second of the concentrated beams!

 The lesson learned from Custer (and Sitting Bull) is concentrate enough resources to dominate your chosen media and outwit your competition.